2200082/CS220AU-DP-2022/pages/6_ai_and_politics.md

-# How is Artificial Intelligence used in Politics?
-How are Politics affected by AI?
+# Indirect Influence of AI on Existential Risks: AI in Politics

 In my last blog post, I considered at what point artificial intelligence itself becomes directly an existential risk to the earth’s population. <br>
 Artificial Intelligence itself is not inherently an existential risk.
 Only the "highest" level of it, Artificial Superintelligence, can pose a threat to humanity in the form of cyborgs.